 - 1. Agent agrees to use its best efforts on behalf of Purchaser to locate suitable horses for future purchase and to negotiate the purchase of such horses desired by Purchaser at the lowest price possibly offered by the seller or sellers thereof. - 2.
 Purchaser hereby retains the services of Agent as Purchaser's Agent for the purposes of locating a horse(s) meeting the specific requirements of Purchaser and negotiating the terms of any purchase by Purchaser. - 3.
 Agent acknowledges that Agent acts as Purchaser's fiduciary with respect to his/her obligation under this Agreement.
-Any of the following acts or omissions shall constitute a breach of Agent's duties including but not limited to: (a) communicating any false or misleading information to Purchaser regarding the horse under Purchaser's consideration; (b) failing to disclose to Purchaser the true price at which any horse under consideration by Purchaser has been offered for sale; (c) arranging with any person or persons the sale of a horse to Purchaser at an inflated price; (d) entering into any other agreement with any person with respect to any transaction involving the sale of a horse to Purchaser, other than an agreement which has been fully disclosed to Purchaser and which Purchaser has consented to in writing; (e) failing to disclose to Purchaser any ownership interest of Agent in any horse Purchaser. - 4.
-Agent further acknowledges to Purchaser that Agent understands his/her duty to disclose to Purchaser any adverse/dual interests Agent has in a transaction concerning the subject matter of this Agreement, including but not limited to disclosing any other person Agent is acting on behalf of and any compensation Agent is being paid.
-[Initial any and all applicable provisions below.]
+Any of the following acts or omissions shall constitute a breach of Agent's duties including but not limited to: (a) communicating any false or misleading information to Purchaser regarding the horse under Purchaser's consideration; (b) failing to disclose to Purchaser the true price at which any horse under consideration by Purchaser has been offered for sale; (c) arranging with any person or persons the sale of a horse to Purchaser at an inflated price; (d) entering into any other agreement with any person with respect to any transaction involving the sale of a horse to Purchaser, other than an agreement which has been fully disclosed to Purchaser and which Purchaser has consented to in writing; (e) failing to disclose to Purchaser any ownership interest of Agent in any horse Purchaser has under consideration; or, (f) otherwise acting in any manner contrary to the best interests of Purchaser.